RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Awareness/Readme.md

 #### Use Antivirus
 Make sure you have anti-virus(@norton) software installed on your computer and that it is Automatically updating.
 However, keep in mind that no anti-virus can catch all malware; your computer can still be infected. .
 //
-#### If you're security professionals then sure you can try to fix the problem when you get Hacked but If not then don't fix>
+#### If you're security professionals then try to fix the problem when you get Hacked but If not then don't try to fix the problem.
 Eventually,we all get hacked.If you suspect you have been hacked never try to fix the situation, instead report it right away.
 If you try to fix the situation, such as paying an online ransom or deleting the infected files, not only could you stil be hacked but you are most likely causing far more harm than good.

 #### Use a search engine that doesn't track you.
 Use @Duckduckgo or @tor